Aim Notice 50

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-The purpose of the group is described in in the Frenkel Topping mission, which is to be a major manager of wealth for vulnerable clients, as well as being an innovator and employer of choice.
-Our reputation in this arena is allowing us to extend our offering to new clients through the provision of general independent financial advisory services and through managing clients’ assets on a discretionary basis.
+Our reputation in this arena is allowing us to extend our offering to new clients through the provision of a growing number of services leading towards providing independent financial advisory services and managing clients’ assets on a discretionary basis.
 We believe that the quality of the service we provide and our reputation with our clients and their advisors, plus the wider range of services we can provide will contribute to the growth of in sales revenue and assets under management and the operational gearing we will enjoy as the business grows will accelerate the growth in shareholder value.
-The key challenges we face include:

 Principle 2: Seek to understand and meet shareholder needs and expectations